abelard's home socialism, sociology, supporting documents described Children and television violence

 During the French Revolution that started in 1789, the Revolutionaries nationalised the Catholic Church in France.
 That is, they stole its property and lands, as Henry VIII had done in Britain over two hundred years previously.

-What is amazing is that, for a thousand years, the gothic cathedrals of France have suffered from fire and storm, builders' miscalculations, incompetant 'restorations', and far more from local invasion and the repeated vandalism described on this page.
+What is amazing is that, for a thousand years, the gothic cathedrals of France have suffered from fire and storm, builders' miscalculations, incompetent 'restorations', and far more from local invasion and the repeated vandalism described on this page.
 Yet every time, with persistence and the support of local communities, so much has been saved, restored, repaired and rebuilt.
 The resilience of human nature is a most wonderful lesson of human optimism and endurance.

 Chartres